Orville Kolterman, MD

 Published September 2009

-Decades later, Dr. Kolterman helped develop one of the foremost diabetes drugs, positively impacting millions of people with diabetes every time they use it.
+Decades later, Dr. Kolterman helped develop one of the foremost diabetes drugs, helping millions of people with diabetes every time they use it.
 His story reflects the importance of funding young investigators and how they, in turn, may ultimately help multiple generations of individuals with diabetes.

 On the Foundation’s board, Dr. Kolterman is privy to the concerns and priorities of the Association’s Research Program.
 In the wake of a struggling economy, Dr. Kolterman believes that the Association must make a commitment to an ambitious goal to support the next age of diabetes research.